gconeice/stacking-vole-zk/README.md

 Installation EMP libraries
 =====

+You can simply use `sudo bash setup.sh`.
+Or,

 1. `wget https://raw.githubusercontent.com/emp-toolkit/emp-readme/master/scripts/install.py`
 2. `python[3] install.py --deps --tool --ot --zk`
     1. By default it will build for Release. `-DCMAKE_BUILD_TYPE=[Release|Debug]` option is also available.